JuniorDugue/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.foreach()` does not return anything, `.map()` returns a new array based on the results of the callback

 2. What is the difference between a function and a method?
+A function is a procedure that runs when invoked ().
+A method is a function that is part of an object.

 3. What is closure?
+A closure is a function and it's variables that stay in scope as long as they are in memory.

 4. Describe the four rules of the 'this' keyword.

+1) Window scoping is the default scoping of the `this` keyword.
+It means that the value of `this` is the window object itself.

+2) Implicit Scoping means that the value of `this` is the first thing to the left of the dot.
+For instance, for `Parent.Child.doThing()`  the value of `this` is the `Child` object.

+3) Explicit Scoping means that the `this` keywork is explicitly bound to an object using `call` or `apply`

+4) New Binding means that `this` is bound to an object when the `new` keyword is used.

 5. Why do we need super() in an extended class?
+`super()` calls the constructor of the parent and passes the values for inheritted attributes to it.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product